Assuming you’re an independent songwriter with no record deal or publishing deal, this is what you need to do to collect all your music royalties….

 If you’re outside the US, you’ll need to find out if there’s a local mechanical royalty collection society in your country.

 You’ll notice that the French and Canadians only have to register to one organization to collect both performance and mechanical royalties for songwriters and publishers.

-Pro tip: if a quick online search doesn’t do the trick, ask your PRO.
+Pro tip: if you’re not sure if there’s a mechanical royalty collection society in your country, ask your PRO.
 They should know!